Transparency Statement

 What we do store

-Theme preference only.
+Theme preference.
 If you toggle light or dark mode, that choice is saved in your browser's localStorage — a small, local store on your device that never leaves it.
 We never read it server-side; it never reaches our servers.

 Last-searched address.
 If you've done a search before, your postcode, UPRN, and address label are also saved in localStorage so the app can auto-load your schedule next time.
 This stays on your device only.
 Clear your browser storage to remove it.